Electric-Coin-Company/zashi-android/docs/Setup.md

  * `lint` - Performs static analysis with Android lint
  * `dependencyUpdates` - Checks for available dependency updates

+A few notes on running instrumentation tests on the app module:
+ - Screenshots are generated automatically and copied to (/app/build/reports/androidTests/connected/zcash_screenshots)[../app/build/reports/androidTests/connected/zcash_screenshots]
+ - Running the Android tests on the app module will erase the data stored by the app.
+This is because Test Orchestrator is required to reset app state to successfully perform integration tests.

 ## Gradle Properties
 A variety of Gradle properties can be used to configure the build.